Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 For efficient license delivery, it is recommended that clients:

-* Request content keys on the initial processing of an MPD.
+* Request [=content keys=] on the initial processing of an MPD.
 This is intended to avoid a large number of simultaneous license requests at `MPD@availabilityStartTime`.
-* Request content keys for a new [=period=] in advance of its presentation time to allow license download and processing time and prevent interruption of continuous decryption and playback.
+* Request [=content keys=] for a new [=period=] in advance of its presentation time to allow license download and processing time and prevent interruption of continuous decryption and playback.
 Advanced requests will also help prevent a large number of simultaneous license requests during a live presentation at `Period@startTime`.

 Issue: Describe batching of license requests/responses

 ### Periodic Re-Authorization ### {#CPS-AdditionalConstraints-PeriodReauth}

-This section explains different options and tradeoffs to enable change in content keys (a.k.a. key rotation) on a given piece of content.
+This section explains different options and tradeoffs to enable change in [=content keys=] (a.k.a. key rotation) on a given piece of content.

 Note: The main motivation is to enable access rights changes at program boundaries, not as a measure to increase security of content encryption.
 The term *Periodic re-authorization* is therefore used here instead of *key rotation*.
 Note that periodic re-authorization is also one of the ways to implement counting of active streams as this triggers a connection to a license server.